Pishonhi/SWIMN-/README.md

 # TOKEN

-### JET
+### SET

-JET has an unlimited supply and is earned when a user staked or opens the mystery combo box.<br>
+SET has an unlimited supply and is earned when a user staked or opens the mystery combo box.<br>
 The JET is burned by:<br>
 Wristband-Minting<br>
-Stamp-Minting<br>
+Goggles-Minting<br>
-Rope-Minting<br>
+Swimfin-Minting<br>
 Outfit Repair<br>
 Joining activities in different modes<br>
-Leveling up wristbands, stamps, and ropes<br>
+Leveling up swimfins, goggles, and snorkel<br>
 Ability upgrade

 ### Tokenomics

-The initial supply of JET is 10,000,000.
-There are 100,000 JET minted per 24 hours for staking pools.
-JUMPN members have the right to vote for daily output of JET one week after JUMPN farm released.
+The initial supply of SET is 10,000,000.
+There are 100,000 SET minted per 24 hours for staking pools.
+SWIMN members have the right to vote for daily output of SET one week after SWIMN farm released.

-## JST
+## SWIMN

 ### Tokenomics